 Creston College UNSW is a residential college affiliated with the University of New South Wales (UNSW), and is also a centre for learning and leadership.
-Creston College was founded in 1970 as a project of Foundation for Education & Training Limited (FFET), which aims to promote education and the development of character in accordance with the principles and ideals of Christianity.
+Creston College was founded in 1970 as a project of Foundation for Education & Training Limited (FFET), which aims to promote education and the development of character.

 - Brigid Hanson ‘Why I volunteer’ August 14, 2019